SunBK201/PathSentinel/README.md

 PathSentinel is easy to get started with.
 Simply deploy it as a reverse proxy in front of your web server and configure it to start monitoring HTTP traffic.
 PathSentinel will automatically detect and respond to potential threats to your web applications.

-Please configure `/etc/umicat/config.conf` before you start using it:
+Please configure `config.conf` before you start using it:
 ```json
 {
     "host": "0.0.0.0",